TactilityProject/Tactility/Documentation/ideas.md

     - on_after_start: e.g. to initialize an I2S device via its I2C connection, once I2C becomes available
     - on_before_stop: e.g. to stop using a device that was started before
     - on_after_stop: ?
-- DTS: support for #defines
-- DTS: support for aliases
 - SPI kernel driver
 - Kernel concepts for ELF loading (generic approach for GUI apps, console apps, libraries).
 - Fix glitches when installing app via App Hub with 4.3" Waveshare
 - TCA9534 keyboards should use interrupts
-- GT911 drivers should use interrupts if it's stable
 - Fix Cardputer (original): use LV_KEY_NEXT and _PREV in keyboard mapping instead of encoder driver hack (and check GPIO app if it then hangs too)
 - Expose http::download() and main dispatcher to TactiltyC.
 - External app loading: Check the version of Tactility and check ESP target hardware to check for compatibility